tehjul/tehjul/README.md

 Hi there 👋 Welcome to my github !

-I'm a junior Java developer and recently learned blockchain development in a French blockchain school.
+I'm a Java developer and a blockchain developer.

 # Languages